Hekkie Budler: Post title reign

 Budler was scheduled to face Jonathan Almacen for the vacant WBC Silver light-flyweight title on May 22, 2021.
 It was Budler's first fight since losing to Kyoguchi on December 31, 2018, almost three years prior.
 He won the fight by a wide unanimous decision, with scores of 118–111, 118-111 and 117–111.

 Budler was scheduled to face Elwin Soto in the main event of a TV Azteca broadcast card on June 25, 2022, at the Palenque del FEX in Mexicali, Mexico in a WBC light flyweight title eliminator.
 Bulder won the fight by unanimous decision, with all three judges scoring the bout 114–113 in his favor.
 He landed the sole knockdown of the fight in the twelfth round, which proved to be the decisive moment of the fight, as he would have lost the fight otherwise.

 On November 9, 2022, the reigning WBC, The Ring and WBA (Super) champion Kenshiro Teraji was ordered to make a mandatory title defense against Budler.
+Budler accepted an undisclosed step-aside fee on January 11, 2023, to allow Teraji to face the WBO light flyweight champion Jonathan González in a title unification bout.
+Although the fight was agreed to take place on April 8, González withdrew from the bout on March 24, due to mycoplasma pneumonia.
+Budler beat Wichet Sengprakhon by a first-round knockout on May 5, 2023, after which the WBC once again ordered Teraji to face him in a mandatory title defense.
+He challenged Teraji on September 18, 2023, at the Ariake Arena in Tokyo, Japan.
+Budler lost the fight by a ninth-round technical knockout.